My old college roommate lost his younger brother to cancer and left my roommate as the beneficiary on his retirement account.

 After the year of the decedent’s death, or if the decedent had never begun taking RMDs, the RMDs will be based on your own life expectancy.

-The RMD rule applies to both inherited 401(k) plans or a traditional IRAs.
+The RMD rule applies to both inherited 401(k) plans and traditional IRAs.

 You will have to pay ordinary income tax on the RMDs, but there will be no 10% early withdrawal penalty, even if you are not 59 1/2 or older.